bnaucler/gambot/README.md

 * Same function call structure for all handlers
     - Handler launch wrapper
 * Alternate top 5 with APPG instead of total points
+* Remove 'more' button for top players when reaching max
+* Button to reset displayed top players to 5
-* Expand top 5 to show more players
+* Sustain # of top players on reload
 * Logic to determine top players when points are equal
 * Edit player function to change name, email etc
 * Allow accented letters (i.e. é, à) in player names